r3dDoX/design-system-showcase/src/htmlTags/link/link.md

-Link/anchor is styled by using the `dss-style` component.
+Link/anchor is styled by importing the root styles in your web app.